Owens-Illinois Glass Company

 Liquor Bottle Permit Numbers – Numerical List.

 NOTE: In July of 2013 I received a photo, submitted by Taylor McBurney, showing the base of a Yacht Club Beverages ACL soda bottle, carrying a 1966 date code, but bearing the old logo!
 This is the very latest instance of use of the “old” O-I mark that I am aware of.
 Presumably, when this particular mold was pulled out of the storeroom, and used to produce some more bottles (probably for a relatively small order), it wasn’t considered important enough to take the time to re-engrave the trademark.
 Update: (posted October 1, 2019) – also check out the base photo of a possible 1978 bottle, shown farther down on this page.
+There is also a photo of a bottle base (submitted by Crystal Arant) that appears to be from 1968 or 1969!

 Other marks include “ILLINOIS”, a brand name apparently used for a line of prescription bottles (similar to their bottles marked “OWENS”); “DURAGLAS” a trademark used after 1940 which is embossed on innumerable bottles of many types; and “LOWEX” another brand name which was used for their borosilicate glass formula employed especially for power line insulators.
 For more information on the brand name Duraglas, you might want to check out my page here: